 In our Tech coverage, the best way to play AI is Arm Holdings in the semis and Reply in the IT value-added services.
 On Arm, after a strong beat on FY24 results (year-end: March), the FY25 guidance was in line with street expectations (Bloomberg) and remained broadly unchanged in the following two quarterly releases.
 EPS expectations were also quite stable for FY26, while they improved for FY27, driven by higher license revenues.
 Trading on a FY25-26-27 P/E of 89x-67x-51x, the company's ambition to 'reshape the future' seems already well-priced in, in our view, unless it over-delivers.
 On Reply, earnings momentum is strong (our adj.
 EPS estimates increased by 4%-6% in 2024-25E after 3Q24 results).
 However, after a 30% YTD rally, the stock seems to have already priced in the improved outlook.
 Technoprobe disappointed again on 4Q24 guidance miss.
-If confirmed, the sales shift to cloud would herald a long-awaited sales recovery.
-However, visibility on ongoing recovery, new products and new vertical (i.e. final testing) remains very low.
-We therefore remain cautious, despite the strong underperformance, which basically reflected the significant earnings cut.
+If confirmed, the sales shift to Q2/25 could herald a long-awaited sales recovery.
+However, visibility on a material recovery in AI-related products and new vertical (i.e. final testing) remains very low.
+We therefore remain cautious despite the strong underperformance, which basically reflected the significant earnings downgrades.